By John O'Rourke May 17, 2022

 • Cash Flow Statement – The cash flow statement summarizes the amount of cash that the enterprise has generated (sources) and how the cash is being spent (uses).
 It contains elements of both the income statement and the balance sheet, and it is critical to the successful financial management of an enterprise.

-Financial reporting needs to inform and serve the needs of a variety of stakeholders.
-This can include external stakeholders such as investors, owners, bankers, public markets, regulators, and boards of directors – who all need to understand the financial performance of the enterprise to guide investment decisions, levy taxes, ensure compliance, and provide advice to executive management.
+A financial report needs to inform and serve the needs of a variety of stakeholders.
+This can include external investors, owners, bankers, public markets, regulators, and boards of directors.
+They all need to understand the financial performance of the enterprise to guide investment decisions, levy taxes, ensure compliance, and provide advice to executive management.

-External stakeholders are typically most interested in the key financial statements mentioned in the prior section, as well as supporting details, schedules, and commentary (e.g., management discussion and analysis) about the financial performance of the enterprise.
+External stakeholders are typically most interested in the key financial statements mentioned above , as well as supporting details, schedules, and commentary (e.g., management discussion and analysis) about the financial performance of the enterprise.

 • Comparisons of the financial results to the original budget for the period showing positive and negative variances that should be analyzed.